 Our supporters and local groups generate a substantial portion of Diabetes UK’s income through their fundraising and public awareness activities.
 Many of our members are particularly interested in the latest diabetes research and this scheme provides an opportunity for them to find out more about your research.

 Please note that any funds given by these groups go towards your awarded total and are not top-ups to your grant.
 Diabetes UK groups are not permitted to donate directly to researchers.

 A person or Diabetes UK group ‘adopts’ a particular research project for a period of one year.
 This may be a project that is taking place in their geographical area, or simply one that they find interesting.
-During this time, groups will be provided with an update on the progress of the project they have adopted and will receive acknowledgement in ourdirectory of research projects.
+During this time, groups can request an update on the progress of the project they have adopted and will receive acknowledgement on our research projects webpage.

-If you have any further enquiries regarding the Adopt a Project scheme, then please contact the Diabetes UK Research Team firstname.lastname@example.org.
+If you have any further enquiries regarding the Adopt a Project scheme, then please contact us at email@example.com.

 In addition to the Diabetes UK Adopt a Project scheme, your research may be profiled in marketing campaigns and other fundraising appeals.

 These are standard fundraising techniques and in no way alter the amount of funds available for your project, whether we are able to fundraise against your research or not.